Porsche 917: Variants

 The original Porsche 917 was first run at the Le Mans Test in March 1969 and right from the start showed considerable handling problems due to aerodynamic lift.
-The original specification of the car included a detachable long-tail (Langheck), that was designed using experience from the previous 907 long-tail coupés for minimum aerodynamic drag, with suspension controlled moving flaps on the tail.
-At Le Mans the CSI baulked at this, moving aerodynamic aids having been banned in motorsport.
+The original specification of the car included two versions, one of them a detachable long-tail (Langheck), that was designed using experience from the previous 907 long-tail coupés for minimum aerodynamic drag.
+Like the shorter tail, it came with suspension controlled moving flaps on the tail.

+Early in the 1969 Formula One season, large wings had been mounted on stilts on the front and rear suspensions of F1 cars, and could be adjusted with levers or pedals.
+The May 4 1969 Spanish Grand Prix was the last race of the high wing era in Formula One as both works Lotus cars suffered massive accidents when their suspension-mounted wing supports failed.
+The CSI soon banned movable wings in motorsport, which affected the Le Mans race in June.
 It was only when Rolf Stommelen demonstrated how undriveable the car was without the moving flaps that they relented and allowed them for Le Mans only.
-Throughout 1969 the car's speed was countered by the handling problems and it won only one race, the Zeltweg 1000km.
+Throughout 1969 the car's speed was countered by the handling problems and it won only one race, the Zeltweg 1000 km.
 Following that event, JW Automotive, who would be acting as a semi-works team in 1970, requested a test session with Porsche to try and sort out the car's problems.